by Melissa Vanderburg

 about the author:

 Melissa Vanderburg and her family found out in Spring 2021 that with her 2 year old son, Jericho, has Duchenne Muscular Dystrophy.
-To follow the DMD journey of the Vanderburg family as it unfolds, please visit their Facebook page, Jericho’s Journey.
+To follow the DMD journey of the Vanderburg family, please visit their Facebook page, Jericho’s Journey.